 Reusing and repurposing things you already have around your home is a great way to save money and make the more environmental friendly choice.
 And there are so many items around your house that can be recycled and made new again with a little creative thinking!

-If your Cook shed is primarily used to store all your plants, gardening supplies and equipment than here are some creative Pinterest inspired ideas to give you more storage room for little to no cost.
-And check out Cook’s Pinterest page for more great home and garden tips!
+If your Cook shed is primarily used to store all your plants, gardening supplies and equipment then here are some creative Pinterest inspired ideas to give you more storage room for little to no cost.

 A Cook building is the answer to any storage need and our garden shed option is the perfect fit for anyone with a green thumb!
 It comes in 3 sizes and the package price includes a window, shutters and a flower box!
 Learn more about our garden shed here!